 Orchid tattoos are very popular with women and the occasional man.
-For those who wear it as body art, the orchid is a very significant and highly symbolic.
-Because orchids come in many shapes, colors, and sizes, the tattoo versions are very versatile and can be inked almost anywhere on the body.
+For those who wear it as body art, the orchid is very significant and highly symbolic.
+Because orchids come in many shapes, colors, and sizes, the tattoo designs are very versatile and can be inked almost anywhere on the body.

-What is an Orchid?
+What Is an Orchid?

 Orchids are one of the largest families of flowers on earth, with almost 27,000 species to its name.
 This widespread flower can be found almost anywhere on earth, from the tropics to the Arctic Circle.
 As a result, these beautiful flowers hold a special significance to many different cultures around the world and many East Asian cultures in particular.